SubhashPatibandla/CICD-Repository/Day 5- CI Project for Beginners/Readme.md

 5. Start Jenkins :

 Open a terminal/command prompt where you downloaded jenkins.war(C:\Downloads or E:\Downloads).
-Depends on where you have downloaded this jenkins.war file
+Depends on where you have downloaded this jenkins.war file.

 Run this command: